bennyschmidt/ragdoll-studio/examples/instant-salesperson/arthas-react/README.md

 https://github.com/bennyschmidt/Arthas.AI/assets/45407493/249f619f-6e93-4464-b237-453831610d52

 Note: Because I know the year/make/model of my car, I based Seymour off that selection on the auto parts website that sourced his knowledge, so that when I ask about parts we both know it's for my car.
-And because their website approximates my location (and asks for exact) Seymour already knows which store location I'm asking about, and for parts only available in-store he'll even recommend when I should swing by in person.
+And because their website approximates my location Seymour already knows which store location I'm asking about, and for parts only available in-store he'll even recommend when I should swing by in person.

 #### Seymour, the car expert: